 Additionally, you can click the box beside each Mention to change the sentiment for several Mentions in bulk.
 Once you’ve selected your Mentions, click the Sentiment dropdown from the top left to change the sentiment.

 There are four possible ways to filter your Mentions in Mentions View.
 You can search for keywords or authors, select specific sources, apply demographic requirements or limit results to specific content type or content sentiment.

-By clicking on the magnifying glass in the top left, you can click the ‘Search’, ‘Sources’, ‘Demographic’, or ‘Content’ dropdowns.
+By clicking on the magnifying glass in the top left, you can choose from any of the four options mentioned below.

 Retweeting and Replying to Twitter Mentions in Listen

 You can save some time tapping into relevant content by interacting with your indexed Twitter Mentions directly in Mentions View.

 On the bottom right-hand side of each Twitter Mention, you can click either Reply or Retweet.

 When you reply to a Tweet, you will have the option to select from all Twitter Channels your organization has connected in Falcon.
 In the Message field, you can write up to 280 characters as normal.
 The Twitter handle will already be populated in the message.
 Once you click Reply, you can view your reply as a published post in Publish and Engage.

 When you reply to a Tweet from Mentions View, it will not create a thread.
 Instead, a new Tweet will be created, beginning with the author being @mentioned.